mi3nts/summer2019/shrey/DailyNotes.md

 - - Run following code only if sensor status is acquired and is valid (working properly)
 - - - Initialize r, g, b, c, lux, cct
 - - - Get RGBC data by passing pointers of r, g, b, c to getRGBCRaw function so that it may overwrite those values
-- - - Pass r, g, b, c to getLux and getCCt functions to get illuminance in luxes and CCT (Correlated Color Temperature) in Kelvin
+- - - Pass r, g, b, c to getLux and getCCT functions to get illuminance in luxes and CCT (Correlated Color Temperature) in Kelvin
 - - - Print all this info to Serial
 - - Delay 1 second for stability and readability